dlcs/protagonist/docs/what-is-dlcs-io.md

 When an image is registered via the API it can be given a required _Role_ - the user must be in this role to see the image.
 The DLCS then has an API for "backchannel" use for acquiring the roles for a given user, so it can establish a session and then match the user's known roles with the roles demanded by the image.

-The DLCS does this for the client by implementing the IIIF Auth API, and for role acquistion a simple CAS-like delegation to some services the customer must provide (e.g., at Wellcome we implement this part in the DDS).
+The DLCS does this for the client by implementing the IIIF Auth API, and for role acquisition a simple CAS-like delegation to some services the customer must provide (e.g., at Wellcome we implement this part in the DDS).

+### A comprehensive API

+How do images get into the DLCS?
+How do you register origins and manage millions of images?
+How do you set policies, such as the sizes of thumbnails to produce, or configuration of access control?

+In some scenarios, the DLCS might be the back end to a content creation tool, like a manifest editor.
+Users build IIIF resources and register new assets with the DLCS.

+More commonly, the DLCS is used in a complex systems integration context.
+It's part of a digitisation workflow.
+As high resolution master images roll off of the digitisation production line, they are registered with the DLCS to provide public access via the Image API, or AV derivatives.
+To fit into many different scenarios, the DLCS has an API that allows external workflows, dashboards and other tools to integrate with it.

 ### Metadata for development scenarios

 The most important thing to tell the DLCS about an image is its origin - where to find the master image.
 But images have other metadata - some intrinsic, like height or width; and some arbitrary, supplied by the customer.
 Roles and tags can be supplied, and also three string fields and three integer fields that the customer can use for any purpose.
-This is very useful for building workflows, synchronisation and reconcilation - you can use the DLCS to store some values with the images for whatever programmatic purpose you might want later.
+This is very useful for building workflows, synchronisation and reconciliation - you can use the DLCS to store some values with the images for whatever programmatic purpose you might want later.

 ### Named queries

 One of these purposes is _named queries_ - you can ask the DLCS to select from images where one of the values matches something, then order by one of the other values.
 The DLCS can return this query as a IIIF Manifest.
-So while it doesn't know anything about structure above the level of an indivdual image, you can use the DLCS to construct skeleton Manifests based on queries, because you used your knowledge of higher level structure and organisation to give the DLCS additional metadata that you can later query on.
+So while it doesn't know anything about structure above the level of an individual image, you can use the DLCS to construct skeleton Manifests based on queries, because you used your knowledge of higher level structure and organisation to give the DLCS additional metadata that you can later query on.

 ### Audio, Video

 It's not just images.

 You can register audio and video with the DLCS.
-It could be a multi-gigabyte unoptimised archival video file, completely innapropriate for web use.
-This is analagous to our 100 megapixel image above.
+It could be a multi-gigabyte unoptimised archival video file, completely inappropriate for web use.
+This is analogous to our 100 megapixel image above.
 The DLCS will convert the origin image into one or more web-friendly derivatives (e.g., MP3 for audio) and store them.
 It uses Amazon Elastic Transcoder to generate the web-friendly versions.

 This _Asset Delivery_ is key to understanding the point of the DLCS - you have one system or source of not-web-friendly archive images, AV files etc. And the DLCS provides access to them through open standards - the IIIF Image API for images, and web-friendly AV formats for time-based media.
-It's not a preservation system itself - it provides highly scaleable, high performing access to these digital assets, for web use.
+It's not a preservation system itself - it provides highly scalable, high performing access to these digital assets, for web use.

 ### PDFs, Word Documents and other files